mtimmin65/Engineering_4_NotebookMT/README.md

 ```
 ### Reflection

 The code for this assingment is simple, but the wiring could be tricky.
 At first I switched SDA and SCL pin, and my code didnt work, then I switched them and it did.
+Other than the imports and the varaible stuff the only code you need is print(mpu.acceleration).

 ## Crash Avoidance 2